sjyang8/DLRR/readme.txt

 variables that stored in the result file.

 Variable description:
-accuracy_SVM1 ---------OA on original feature accuracy_SVM2 ---------OA on denosing feature by DLRR Kappa_SVM1 ------------Kappa on original feature Kappa_SVM2-------------Kappa on denosing feature by DLRR
+accuracy_SVM1 	-------- 	OA on original feature
+accuracy_SVM2  	-------- 	OA on denoising feature by DLRR Kappa_SVM1     	--------	Kappa on original feature Kappa_SVM2    	--------	Kappa on denoising feature by DLRR TPR_SVM1         	--------	Accuracy of each class on original feature TPR_SVM2  	--------    Accuracy of each class on denoising feature by DLRR Predict_SVM1	--------	The prediction on original feature Predict_SVM2	--------	The prediction on denoising feature by DLRR para		--------	The parameters ori_num_pixel	--------    The original number of superpixels num_superpixel 	--------	The updated number of superpixels by DLRR CTrain		--------	The number of samples on each class for training data CTest 		--------	The number of samples on each class for testing data loc_train		--------	The positions of training samples loc_test		--------	The positions of testing samples

 Dependancies:
 1)Entropy Rate Superpixel Segmentation
-2)MATLAB toolboxes on our PC that you may need:
+2)MATLAB toolboxes on my PC that you may need:
 -----------Deep Learning Toolbox
 -----------Image Processing Toolbox
 -----------Mapping Toolbox